Schr\"{o}dinger from Wheeler-DeWitt: The Issues of Time and Inner Product in Canonical Quantum Gravity: Quantization of Parametrized Theories

 Applying the canonical analysis to \eq{s2} gives an identically vanishing Hamiltonian.
 There is a first class constraint which can be enforced by a Lagrange multiplier $\l$ and the action can be written as \be S=\int d\tau \left[P_t t' + P_x x' +\l\left(P_t+\fr12 P_x^2+V\right)\right]. \ee One can choose the gauge $t=\tau$ and solve $P_t$ from the constraint to obtain \be S=\int dt \left[P_x \dot{x} -\left(\fr12 P_x^2+V\right)\right]. \ee This is the action \eq{s1} written in the Hamiltonian form, which again shows the classical equivalence of the two descriptions.

 In the quantum theory, let the ordinary and the parametrized theories have the wave-functions $\psi(t,x)$ and $\Psi(t,x)$, respectively.
 They obey $i\del_t\psi=H\psi$ and ${\cal H}\Psi=0$, where $H=\fr12 p_x^2+V$ and ${\cal H}=P_t+H$.
 Obviously, the Schr\"{o}dinger and the WDW equations become identical.
-However to achieve the full equivalence of the two descriptions the WDW inner product must be defined as $\left<\Psi_1|\Psi_2\right>=\int dx\, \Psi_1^*(t,x)\Psi_2(t,x)$.
-Without this comparison, one would naively interpret $|\Psi|^2$ as a probability distribution over $t$ and $x$.
-However, the equivalence requires that in the WDW formulation the time variable $t$ must be singled out as a non-dynamical parameter and the inner product must be introduced over the {\it real} degrees of freedom $x$.
+To achieve the full equivalence of the two descriptions the WDW inner product must be defined as $\left<\Psi_1|\Psi_2\right>=\int dx\, \Psi_1^*(t,x)\Psi_2(t,x)$, although \eq{ss1} would imply integrating over $t$ as well.
+Namely, without this comparison, one would naively interpret $|\Psi|^2$ as a probability distribution over $t$ and $x$.
+However, the equivalence requires that in the WDW formulation the time variable $t$ must be singled out as a non-dynamical parameter and the inner product must be introduced over the {\it real} degree of freedom $x$ (see \cite{nc} where this construction is generalized to non-commutative spacetime).

 The above example is fairly simple but the situation becomes more intriguing in the field theory case.
 Consider a self interacting real scalar field in {\it flat space} whose action is \be S=\int d^4X \left[-\fr12 \del_\m\phi\del^\m\f-V(\f)\right]. \ee To obtain the parametrized version, one treats $X^\m=X^\m(y^\a)$ and $\f=\f(y^\a)$ as dynamical variables \cite{ik1}.
 Geometrically, $X^\m(y^\a)$ corresponds to some foliation of the flat space, where $y^\a$ denotes the intrinsic coordinates.
 The new action can be written as \be S=\int d^4y \, \sqrt{-\cc}\left[-\fr12 \cc^{\a\b} \del_\a\phi\del_\b\f-V(\f)\right], \ee where $\cc_{\a\b}=\del_\a X^\m\del_\b X^\n\eta_{\m\n}$ is the induced metric on the foliation.
 The theory is invariant under coordinate changes $\tilde{y}^\a=\tilde{y}^\a(y^\b)$ where $X^\m$ and $\f$ transform like scalars.
 The infinitesimal transformation generated by the vector field $k^\a$ becomes \bea &&\d X^\m=k^\a\del_\a X^\m,\nn\\ &&\d \f=k^\a \del_\a\f. \eea Eqs. \eq{fs1} and \eq{fs2} describe the same dynamics, which can be seen by fixing the gauge freedom of coordinate transformations with the identity map $X^\m=\d^\m_\a y^\a$.